linode/docs/docs/networking/dns/dnssec-with-nsd-on-centos-7.md

 Using Linode's nameserver for the zone that controls my nameservers does create a point of failure.
 If all five of Linode's nameservers can not be reached, then a client will not be able to resolve the domain names for my nameservers.
-However if all five of Linode's nameservers can not be reached, the odds are pretty good that my nameservers running on Linode powered virtual machines can not be reached anyway.
+However in the highly unlikely event that all five of Linode's nameservers can not be reached, the odds are pretty good that my nameservers running on Linode powered virtual machines can not be reached anyway.

-Once Linode's DNS server has updated (usually less than 15 minutes after you create the zone) you then need to log in to your account with your registrar and point the DNS records for the domain to the Linode DNS servers.
+Once Linode's DNS server has updated (usually less than 15 minutes after you create the zone) you then need to log in to your account with your registrar and point the DNS records for your DNS specific domain to the Linode DNS servers.
+Specify all five of Linode's nameservers as authoritive:

-Finally, you will need to have your registrar recognize your nameservers (e.g.
-`ns1.exampledns.com` and `ns2.exampledns.com`) as nameservers.
-How to do that varies from registrar to registrar and it is necessary, otherwise when you register new domains you won't be able to assign your nameservers as their authoritative nameservers.

 It might be tempting to use your registrar's nameserver for this instead of Linode's.
 Be warned that doing so can cause issues if you ever decide to